Benefits Of Wheat Bran - Is It So Good?

 - Add milk and sugar.
 Whisk until you have a smooth mix.

-- Sift in the wheat bran flour, add baking powder, salt and mix until it is smooth.
+- Sift in the wheat bran flour, add baking powder, and salt and mix until it is smooth.

 - Fill the muffin cases up to two-thirds capacity and bake for 45 mins at 180°C.